lightningd/plugins/rebalance/README.md

   dominated by the fee leveraged by forwarding nodes.
 Setting `exemptfee` allows the `maxfeepercent` check to be skipped on fees that are smaller than exemptfee (default: 5000 millisatoshi).
-- OPTIONAL: The `getroute_method` option can be for route search can be 'basic' or 'iterative'.
-  'basic': Tries all routes sequentially.
-  'iterative': Tries shorter and bigger routes first.

 #### Tips and Tricks for individual rebalance